hftbattle/documentation/en/simulator/restrictions.md

 ## Simulator restrictions

-Simulator has a number of limitations that aim to make it similar to the real trading:
+The simulator has a number of limitations that make it work similar to the real trading:

-- Maximum size of the open [position](/terms.md#position) is limited {{ book["constraint.position"] }} of lots to buy or sell.
+- Maximum size of the open [position](/terms.md#position) is limited by {{ book["constraint.position"] }} lots to buy or sell.
-- There is no starting capital per se, the limit for a possible position serves this role.
+- There is no starting capital - the limit for a possible position serves this role.
-- If your strategy hits {{ book["constraint.stop_loss"] }} the low on any day, the simulator closes the position and runs no more.
+- If your strategy hits the result of {{ book["constraint.stop_loss"] }} on any day, the simulator closes the position and stops trading.
-- Commission for each [lot](/terms.md#lot) traded is {{ book["constraint.comission"] }}.
+- Commission for each traded [lot](/terms.md#lot) is {{ book["constraint.comission"] }}.

-So, if you strategy make, let’s say, 2000 deals with a 500 as a total number of lots traded, your commision is {{ book["comission.equation"] }}.
+For example, if you strategy makes 2000 deals with a 500 as a total number of traded lots, your commission is {{ book["comission.equation"] }}.
-- Round-trip of {{ book["constraint.round-trip"] }} microseconds - the time period from a moment you want some action (to add or to remove an order) to perform, until it is actually done.
+- Round-trip is {{ book["constraint.round-trip"] }} microseconds.
+This is the time period from a moment you want some action (to add or to remove an order) to perform, to the moment when it is actually done.
 - The strategy simulation can not run on a single day longer than {{ book["constraint.simulation_time"] }} minutes.
 - At the end of the trading day the simulator closes your [position](/terms.md#position) automatically.
 In case your strategy makes large number of deals during a day that will be just another convenience.